 I’m always on the hunt for new ways to make some extra money.
 If you are reading this – then you probably are too.
 I want to tell you about something which I’m new too – but I’ve heard really good things about.
 Charity shop (or thrift store) and car boot flipping!
 It sounds crazy but it really can be a great way to make extra money.

 I’m not great at it for various reasons – I don’t have a lot of spare time, and I don’t have a lot of disposable income to make purchases in the first place.
 In a one bedroom flat I don’t have a lot of storage space either.
 I do however know people who have made some serious money doing this.
-In short, you research what is selling well on eBay, and then hit the car boot sales or charity shops.
+In short, you research what is selling well on eBay and other reselling sites, and then hit the car boot sales or charity shops.

 Nowadays, most people have a smart phone, so if you find something, you can have a quick look online for what it is selling for before you commit to buying it.